 The society for the Study of Social Problems (SSSP) is the preeminent professional organization for the study of social problems and has recently published the 2nd volume of their Global Agenda for Social Justice.
 Through collaboration with SSSP, Applied Worldwide is proud to bring you this exclusive interview series providing additional author insights.

-This interview covers the social problem of Fatphobia as discussed by Laurie Cooper Stoll and co-authors Angela Meadows, Stephanie von Liebenstein, and Carina Carlsen.
+This interview covers the social problem of fatphobia as discussed by Laurie Cooper Stoll and co-authors Angela Meadows, Stephanie von Liebenstein, and Carina Elisabeth Carlsen.
 Get your full copy of Global Agenda for Social Justice 2 here.

 Social Problems as Social Justice Issues